-Component 1: Strengthening Farmer and Producer Groups (US\$ 1.08 million)
+Component 1: Strengthening Farmer and Producer Groups (US\$1.08 million)

-25. The objective of this component is to strengthen farmers' and producers' groups so they are better able to implement and sustain project interventions.
-It is designed to address one of the main constraints to improved agricultural productivity and socio-economic conditions of farmers - weak farmers' groups that lack necessary and relevant skills, knowledge, practices, quality inputs, and appropriate technologies.
+25. The objective of this component is to strengthen farmers' and producers' groups to better enable them to implement and sustain project interventions.
+It is designed to address one of the key constraints to improved agricultural productivity and socio-economic conditions of farmers - weak farmers' groups that lack necessary and relevant skills, knowledge, practices, quality inputs and appropriate technologies.